Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Discussion

 \subsection{Acknowledgements}

 We are grateful to Yu-Xiang Wang for his many, many insights and inspiring conversations over the years.
 His lasting enthusiasm helped fuel our own interest in ``getting to the bottom'' of the falling factorial basis, and putting this paper together.
-We also thank our other collaborators on trend filtering papers: Aaditya Ramdas, Veeranjaneyulu Sadhanala, James Sharpnack, and Alex Smola, for many helpful conversations.
-Yining Wang put in a lot of work related to the BW filter (this was originally intended to be a separate standalone paper of ours, but we never made it there); only a small part of this is reflected in Section \ref{sec:bw_err_bound}.
-Pratik Patil carried out the symbolic computation for \smash{$\V^m_n$} when $m=2$; only a small part of this is reflected in Section \ref{sec:bw_discrete_spline}.
-We are grateful to them for their generosity.
-This material is based upon work supported by the National Science Foundation under Grant No.\ DMS-1554123.
+We also thank our other collaborators on trend filtering papers: Aaditya Ramdas, Veeranjaneyulu Sadhanala, James Sharpnack, and Alex Smola.
+Finally, we are grateful to Addison Hu, Alden Green, Pratik Patil, Veeranjaneyulu Sadhanala, and Yu-Xiang Wang for their helpful comments and feedback on this paper as a whole; to Yining Wang for his help with Section \ref{sec:bw_err_bound}; and to Pratik Patil for his help with Section \ref{sec:bw_discrete_spline}.
+This paper is based upon work supported by the National Science Foundation under Grant No.\ DMS-1554123.